Code of Conduct

 - Students are to refrain from inappropriate physical contact that is affectionate in nature, whether on or off campus.

 - Visiting the residence hall lobbies of the opposite sex is restricted to posted times.
 Except for visitation hours in lobbies, students are not allowed to enter a residence hall of the opposite sex without permission of authorized College personnel.
 Students should not go to (or through) the windows of residence halls occupied by the opposite sex.

 - Students may not meet a member of the opposite sex in a private place without permission from appropriate College personnel.

 “And who may stand in His holy place?
 He who has clean hands and a pure heart” (Psalm 24:3-4).

-- This College is a drug and alcohol-free work and educational environment.
+- The college is a drug and alcohol-free work and educational environment.
 The use of alcohol and drugs by our students is absolutely prohibited.
-Students may not engage in drinking, handling, possessing, or giving away intoxicants, including beer, wine, ale, etc. The possession and/or use of drugs not prescribed by a physician, or the possession of drug paraphernalia, is strictly prohibited.
-This regulation includes marijuana and hallucinatory agents.
+Students may not engage in drinking, smoking, ingesting, handling, possessing or giving away intoxicants or drugs, including beer, wine, ale, marijuana or hallucinatory agents.
+In addition, the possession and/or use of drugs not prescribed by a physician, or the possession of drug paraphernalia, is strictly prohibited.

 “Do not participate in the unfruitful deeds of darkness, but instead even expose them” (Ephesians 5:11).

 - Our students are expected to avoid immoral environments that are opposed to the biblical principles that this College was founded on.
 Thus, our students are prohibited from entering or patronizing places deemed by the College as providing activities and/or atmospheres inconsistent with our ideals, purposes and policies.
 Examples of such places include: restaurants known for the immodest dress of staff; any establishment that serves alcohol and checks identifications at their door—such as bars, lounges, and dance clubs; fraternity or sorority houses; places that screen X-rated movies, and etc.